 It’s always humbling to hear personal clinical stories and what we can learn from them.

 Jonathan Zalevsky is the Chief Scientific Officer at Nektar Therapeutics.
+(Update: he’s now the Chief R&D Officer).

 We heard on the last episode of the podcast how he is involved with developing novel approaches to targeting cytokines in order to generate fresh waves of T cells every three weeks.